openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/evolving-test-practices-microsoft.md

     testing perspective, we pushed two things: shift-left testing (i.e. greater emphasis on unit testing) and [eliminating flaky tests](eliminating-flaky-tests.md).
 3. We also understood there is no place like production.
-This is the shift-right part of the strategy.
 This is the shift-right part of the strategy. it’s a set of practices about both safeguarding the production as well as [ensuring quality in production](shift-right-test-production.md).